 The proposed neighborhood recommendations will be reviewed and evaluated by the City in preparation for presentation to the public.

 Recommendations will be presented to the public at an open house meeting.
 Attendees will have the opportunity to ask the project team about the analysis and recommendations and provide feedback on the recommendations.

 - Completed Tasks

 The study team reviewed the traffic concerns collected from residents, businesses, drivers, bicyclists and pedestrians who live, travel or do business within the study area.
 The team then analyzed existing conditions including posted speed limits, intersection traffic control, parking restrictions, crash history, signage and school traffic control plans.

 Data Collection (April 2019)

 The study team collected traffic data such as vehicle volumes, vehicle speeds, pedestrian counts, bicycle counts, school traffic operations, parking utilization and overall traffic observations within the study area.

 Analysis (Summer 2019)

-The study team will analyze the existing conditions, concerns and data and will develop a recommended plan of improvements for the neighborhood.
+The study team analyzed the existing conditions, concerns and data and developed a recommended plan of improvements for the neighborhood.